JulianAkkerman/vulcan/README.md

 Have a look at the online demo here: https://vulcan-99e0.onrender.com/.
 (Note that the server goes idle when it is not in use, so it can take several seconds to load at first.)

 This demo shows predictions of the [AM parser](https://github.com/coli-saar/am-parser) on the [Little Prince AMR dataset](https://amr.isi.edu/download.html).
-This visualization corresponds to the case study in Section 5 of the paper (to appear at BlackboxNLP 2023).
+This visualization corresponds to the case study in Section 5 of the [paper](https://aclanthology.org/2023.blackboxnlp-1.15.pdf).

+The input to this task is a sentence, shown in the bottom (within that bottom "Sentence" visualization, the bottom-most row is the input sentence).
+The final output of the task is a graph (center top; what would be the correct output is shown top right as "Gold graph").
+The visualized parser here uses an intermediate structure called the AM tree (top right).
+This AM tree is also shown directly on top of the input sentence in the bottom visualization.
+Hold `CTRL` and hover over the predicted elements in the bottom visualization to show alternative predictions by the model and their likelihood.
+Drag the background to move each visualized element; use mousewheel to zoom.

 ## Setup